Adaptive estimation of a distribution function and its density in sup-norm loss by wavelet and spline projections: The adaptive estimation procedures

-To control the fluctuations of the stochastic term, one applies Talagrand's inequality to the empirical process indexed by the 'shrinking' classes of functions $\{\pi_j (f)-f : f \in \mathcal F\}$.
-These classes consist of differences of elements in $\mathcal F$ and in and we have to show that, for each $j$, this class satisfies the entropy condition (\ref{vcc}).
-Again, for $\phi$ with compact support (and of finite $p$-variation), this result was proved in Lemma 2 in Gin\'{e} and Nickl (2007), but we have to extend it now to the Battle-Lemari\'{e} wavelets considered here.
+To control the fluctuations of the stochastic term, one applies Talagrand's inequality to the empirical process indexed by the `shrinking' classes of functions $\{\pi_j (f)-f \dvtx f \in\mathcal F\}$.
+These classes consist of differences of elements in $\mathcal F$ and in

+and we have to show that for each $j$, this class satisfies the entropy condition (\ref{vcc}).
+Again, for $\phi$ with compact support (and of finite $p$-variation), this result was proven in Lemma 2 of \cite{2009bGin} and we now extend it to the Battle--Lemari\'{e} wavelets considered here.